mono/website/docs/advanced/pinvoke/index.md

 This is "type-safe" in that you can't pass arbitrary memory locations to the static Item functions, you must pass a pointer to an Item structure.
 This isn't a strict amount of type safety, but it is likely to minimize accidental memory corruption.
 It's biggest problem is that it uses "unsafe" code, and thus may not be usable from other .NET languages, such as Visual Basic .NET and JavaScript.

 The CLS compliant version uses System.IntPtr to refer to unmanaged memory.
-This is similar to what the [http:/monodoc/T:System.Runtime.InteropServices.Marshal Marshal] class does to interoperate with unmanaged memory.
+This is similar to what the [Marshal](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.Marshal) class does to interoperate with unmanaged memory.

 ``` csharp
  class Item {